Eswatini holds parliamentary elections under monarch's control

 The South African Development Community (SADC) has sent an electoral observation mission to Eswatini at the kingdom's invitation, and will release a preliminary statement on Sunday.

-(Reporting by Nellie Peyton and Carien du Plessis Editing by Tim Cocks and Peter Graff)
+(Reporting Lunga Masuku and Esa Alexander; Additional reporting by Carien du Plessis; Writing by Nellie Peyton and Anait Miridzhanian; Editing by Tim Cocks, Peter Graff and Anil D'Silva)

 ((nellie.peyton@thomsonreuters.com;))